An Exegetical Commentary

 Blaine Robison, M.A.

-Published 3 June 2011; Revised 13 January 2016
+Published 3 June 2011; Revised 12 January 2021

-Scripture: The Scripture text of Revelation used below is prepared by Blaine Robison with consideration given to the American Standard Version (which is in the public domain) and the Nestle-Aland Greek New Testament.
+Scripture: The Scripture text of Revelation used below is prepared by Blaine Robison and based on the Nestle-Aland Greek New Testament.
 The essentially literal translation seeks to reflect the Jewish character of the author and writing.
 See my web article The Jewish New Testament.
 Other Bible versions are also quoted.
 Click here for Abbreviations of Bible Versions.
 Most versions can be accessed on the Internet.
 Messianic Jewish versions are CJB, DHE, GNC, HNV, MW, OJB, & TLV.